schneems/ruby_javascript_data_viz/README.md

     <%= link_to 'Back', products_path %>

 Here we are rendering the same `_form` partial we used in the new view.
-Tu use this properly we need a `@product` instance variable populated via the controller.
+To use this properly we need a `@product` instance variable populated via the controller.
 Unlike the `new` action, we want to edit a specific product.
 So we will have to look up that product from the database.
 Open up `app/views/controllers/products_controller.rb` and add an edit action:

     def edit